+'''

-3d network (15x15x15), review/revise, wiring only - rules not set graph-g, matrix: revise-m view-M prxt-Mp graphic: 1d:timesteps-1 circle-c 2d+3d-3: '''
+3d network (9x9x9), review/revise, wiring only - rules not set

+graph-g, matrix: revise-m view-M prxt-Mp

+graphic: 1d:timesteps-1 circle-c 2d+3d-3:

+'''

 These options are described in chapter 17.
 They provide very flexible methods to review and amend the wiring, and also the rules once set.
 It may be preferable to set up a suitable dummy network initially, then tailor it with these options.

-If just quick wiring was set in chapter 11, these options do not appear at this point in the program, but they appear in any case after the rules have been set (chapters 13-16).
+The options also appear after quick wiring in chapter 11, and after the rules have been set (chapters 13 to 16).

-Rule types
+Chapter 13 Rule types

-Rules in DDLab can be set according to a number of different types (possibly overlapping) - full rule-table (rcode), k-totalistic1 (kcode), t-totalistic (tcode), outer totalistic, and reaction-diffusion, so before a rule is actually selected in chapter 16, options are presented to select the type, and also whether a rulemix is required.
+Rules in DDLab can be set according to a number of different types (possibly overlapping) - full rule-table (rcode), k-totalistic (kcode), t-totalistic (tcode), outer totalistic, and reactiondiffusion, so before a rule is actually selected in chapter 16, options are presented to select the type, and also whether a rulemix is required.
 These options are described below, and the chapter goes on to explain the rule types in detail.
 Further prompts in chapters 14 and 16 describe the rulemix options and the wide variety of rule sub-types within the chosen type.